FATIMAH551913/SocialMedia/README.md

 - **Comment:** As a user I can post feedback os that I can write/read comments.
 - **Animation:** As a user I can atractive animation so that I create gratification in the application .
 - **Details Pages:** As a user I can display details posts so that I can see profile of user for specific post and posting feadback for their picture.
+- **Tags:** As a user I can display all tags so that I can see all picture that related to one tag

 # RahaAndNawa
 I used MVC pattren stands for Model-View-Controller Pattern.
 This pattern is used to separate application's concerns.